Read on to better understand the EB-5 investor visa cost and what that means for prospective visa applicants.

 For a successful immigration process, three separate petitions must be filed with USCIS:

-- Form I-829 (Petition by Entrepreneur to Remove Conditions on Permanent Resident Status).
+- Form I-829 (Petition by Entrepreneur to Remove Conditions on Permanent Residence Status).

 Supplemental filing fees for these petitions add to the total EB-5 visa cost.
 (The following filing fees are up to date as of April 2022.)